-- 1. The auditors' report expresses an unmodified opinion on whether the financial statements of the City of Conway, South Carolina were prepared in accordance with GAAP. - 2.
-A material weakness relating to the audit of the financial statements is reported in the report on internal control over financial reporting and on compliance and other matters based on an audit of financial statements performed in accordance with Government Auditing Standards. - 3.
+- 1. The auditors' report expresses an unmodified opinion on whether the financial statements of the City of Conway, South Carolina were prepared in accordance with GAAP. - No significant deficiencies relating to the audit of the financial statements are reported in the report on internal control over financial reporting and on compliance and other matters based on an audit of financial statements performed in accordance with Government Auditing Standards. - 3.
 No instances of noncompliance material to the financial statements of the City of Conway, South Carolina were noted during the audit. - 4.
 No material weaknesses or significant deficiencies relating to the audit of the major federal award program are reported in the report on compliance for each major program and on internal control over compliance required by the Uniform Guidance. - 5.
-The auditors' report on compliance for the major federal award program for the City of Conway, South Carolina expresses an unmodified opinion on the major federal program. - 6.
+The auditors' report on compliance for the major federal award program for the City of Conway, South Carolina expresses an unmodified opinion on the major federal programs. - 6.
 There are no audit findings that are required to be reported in accordance with 2 CFR section 200.516(a) in this schedule. - 7.
-The program tested as a major program was: - U.S. Department of Homeland Security Hazard Grant Mitigation Program (HGMP) CFDA No. 97.039 - 8.
+The programs tested as a major programs were: - U.S. Department of Homeland Security Hazard Grant Mitigation Program (HGMP) CFDA No. 97.039 - U.S. Department of the Treasury Coronavirus State and Local Fiscal Recovery Fund Grant CFDA No. 21.027 - 8.
 The threshold used for distinguishing between type A and B programs was \$750,000. - 9.
 The City of Conway, South Carolina was not determined to be a low-risk auditee.